mmzsource/tankbattle/doc/intro.md

 move and restarting the engine costs 2 seconds.
 All movement commands given within this 2 seconds time-frame are simply neglected.

 To fire the canon, you simply send the command `"fire"`.
-Due to safety reasons a tank can only `"fire"` after it hasn't moved for 2 seconds.
 The reloading mechanism is terribly slow and you can only fire 5 seconds after your last shot.
 All fire commands given within this 5 seconds time-frame are completely neglected.